madanyc/workfront-learn.en/help/reporting/enhanced-analytics/14-navigation-and-digging-deeper.md

 ---
 title: Dig deeper into navigation
-description: In this video, you will learn how to quickly see how much time workers are dedicating to each project in [!DNL Adobe Workfront].
+description: In this video, you will learn how to quickly see how much time workers are dedicating to each project in [!DNL  ].
 activity: use
 feature: Reports and Dashboards
 type: Tutorial